Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 According to studies, conjugated linoleic acid helps reduce body fat and maintain muscle mass (McCrorie et al. 201115).

-Furthermore, you do not need to do additional exercise or change eating habits to achieve this effect (Gaullier et al. 200716).
+Furthermore, you do not need additional exercise or change eating habits to achieve this effect (Gaullier et al. 200716).

 Grass-fed dairy contains about six times more conjugated linoleic acid than grain-fed dairy (Dhiman et al. 199917).